nithinstar093/terra-toolkit-boneyard/docs/TerraWDIOSpecReporter.md

-# Wdio File Reporter
+# Terra WDIO Spec Reporter

 Wdio File Reporter is a reporter that logs wdio test output to separate files based on locale, theme, and form-factor with the following attributes

 - date and time of when the tests are started and when they are finished

 - Locale, Form Factor, and Theme of the tests

 - Name of the tests and whether they've succeeded or failed